andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

             name: "redis"
           # The below configuration tells Kubernetes to attach the persistent
           # storage we requested earlier to this container.
-          # Todo: Attach the PD.
-          # volumeMounts:
+          volumeMounts:
-          # - name: "cache-etc-conf-d"
-          #   readOnly: true
-          #   mountPath: "/etc/cache/conf.d"
-          # - name: "cache-data
+          - name: "m1onk8s-littleman-co-redis-data"
-          #   readOnly: false
+            readOnly: false
-          #   mountPath: "/data"
+            mountPath: "/data""
-          # Kubernetes provisions a container, but there's a period between
-          # "process has been started" and "application is ready".
-We dont want
+          # "Process has started" and "Application is ready" are two distinct
-          # to send traffic to this application instance before its ready, so
+          # phases.
+An application might have to do some initilisation or cache
+          # warming before it's ready to go.
+So, we allow it to do so - in this
-          # we periodically check its readiness by testing if port 6379 is open
+          # case, we're testing "Readiness" by testing if port 6379 is open.
           readinessProbe:
             tcpSocket:
               port: 6379